JetBrains/kotlin-web-site/docs/topics/k2-compiler-migration-guide.md

 the new Kotlin K2 compiler.

 If you'd like to try using the same features with the new Kotlin K2 compiler, support is available from IntelliJ IDEA and Android Studio 2024.1.
-To enable K2 Kotlin mode:
+To enable K2 mode:

 1. In your IDE, go to **Settings** | **Languages & Frameworks** | **Kotlin**.
-2. Select the **Enable K2 Kotlin Mode** option.
+2. Select the **Enable K2 mode** option.

-Learn more about the K2 Kotlin mode in our [blog](https://blog.jetbrains.com/idea/2024/05/intellij-idea-2024-2-eap-2/#improved-k2-mode).
+Learn more about the K2 mode in our [blog](https://blog.jetbrains.com/idea/2024/08/meet-the-renovated-kotlin-support-k2-mode/).

 > We plan to introduce [Stable](components-stability.md#stability-levels-explained) language features after Kotlin 2.1.0.
 > Until then, you can continue to use the previous compiler for code analysis, and you won't encounter any code highlighting